OSGP/Documentation/Opensourcecommunity/ToolsguidelinesCI.md

 ## Continuous Integration

-All changes pushed to GitHub are built by our buildserver.
+All changes pushed to GitHub are built by our build server.
 Pull requests to master branch or development branch are also built.
 SonarQube performs static code analysis to help improve the quality level of the code base.

 - [Jenkins buildserver](http://ci.opensmartgridplatform.org): An open source continuous integration tool written in Java.
 - [SonarQube](http://ci.opensmartgridplatform.org/sonarqube): SonarQube is an open platform to manage code quality.